geocomPP/sdvwR/chapter.md

 To summarise this section, we have taken a look inside R's representation of spatial data, learned how to manipulate these datasets in terms of CRS transformations and attribute data and finally explored spatial joins and aggregation.
-Only *after* the datasets are well understood and saved in a suitable form should we move on to visualisation.

 Fundamentals of Spatial Data Visualisation
 ==========================================

-Good maps depend on sound analysis and data preparation and can have an enormous impact on the understanding and communication of results.
+Good maps depend on sound analysis and can have an enormous impact on the understanding and communication of results.
 It has never been easier to produce a map.
 The underlying data required are available in unprecedented volumes and the technological capabilities of transforming them into compelling maps and graphics are increasingly sophisticated and straightforward to use.
 Data and software, however, only offer the starting points of good spatial data visualisation since they need to be refined and calibrated by the researchers seeking to communicate their findings.
 In this section we will run through the features of a good map.
 We will then seek to emulate them with R in Section XX.
 It is worth noting that not all good maps and graphics contain all the features below – they should simply be seen as suggestions rather than firm principles.

-Effective map making is hard process – as Krygier and Wood (XXX) put it “there is a lot to see, think about, and do” (p6).
+Effective map making is hard process – as Krygier and Wood (2011) put it “there is a lot to see, think about, and do” (p6).
 It often comes at the end of a period of intense data analysis and perhaps when the priority is to get a paper finished or results published and can therefore be rushed as a result.
 The beauty of R (and other scripting languages) is the ability to save code and simply re-run it with different data.
-Colours, map adornments and other parameters can therefore be quickly applied so it is well worth creating a template script that adheres to best practice.
+Colours, map adornments and other parameters can therefore be quickly applied, so it is well worth creating a template script that adheres to best practice.

 We have selected ggplot2 as our package of choice for the bulk of our